drdenner/RPG-Notes/README.md

   the button.
 - Renaming a campaign renames its Drive files.
 Deleting a campaign moves its Drive files to Drive's trash.
+- Campaign names must map to different file names, so creating "A:B" when "A/B" exists gives "A:B (2)".
+Both would otherwise become `A-B.json`.
 - The list of campaigns is stored per browser.
 To open a campaign on a new device, connect Drive there and create a campaign with **exactly the same name**.
 Its contents are then fetched from Drive.